terra-money/docs/docs/validator/security.md

 HSM modules must support `ed25519` signatures for the Terra Chain.
 The YubiHSM2 supports `ed25519` and we expect to have an adapter library available in December 2017.
 The YubiHSM can protect a private key but cannot ensure in a secure setting that it won't sign the same block twice.

-The Terra team is also working on extending our Ledger Nano S application to support validator signing.
-This app can store recent blocks and mitigate double signing attacks.

 We will update this page when more key storage solutions become available.

 ## Sentry Nodes for Anti-DDoS